prescode/open-fda-data-pipeline/README.md

 > Enabling advanced analytics of openFDA data in AWS

 This data pipeline leverages the power of AWS to:
-* Automate the extraction data in bulk from the openFDA (really fast!)
+* Automate the extraction of bulk data from the openFDA website
 * Loads the raw data into an S3 data lake
 * Transforms the date with custom options for filtered fields and enrichment with NLP models to a curated (cleaned) S3 bucket
 * Loads the data into Elasticsearch for advanced full text search and visualizations